jeeliz/jeelizFaceFilter/reactThreeFiberDemo/README.md

 THREE.js is used through [Three Fiber](https://github.com/pmndrs/react-three-fiber).
 This is only a boilerplate, displaying a simple mesh.
 It also handles screen resizing / orientation change.

+Jeeliz FaceFilter is used through the [NPM facefilter package](https://www.npmjs.com/package/facefilter).

-If you have any questions about Webpack / React / Three-fiber, you are welcome to ask them on a Webpack / React / Three-fiber board but not in the issues section of this repository.
+If you have any questions about Webpack / React / Three-fiber, you are welcome to ask them on a Webpack / React / Three-fiber board.

 ## Webpack 4 boilerplate original doc